 For more information on how the MEA score and MEA Index is calculated take a look here

 If you feel that the information shown is not representative of how you feel, or you want to join the DrugStars movement, helping other patients like you then you can join DrugStars by either downloading the app and adding your medication experiences.
 Or you can use our webform here on the site, just click the buttons below.

 Every time you review a medication you empower patients!

-1899 patients taking Medicines used for Crohns disease were asked how bothered they were by any side effects from taking Medicines used for Crohns disease?
-73% felt not at all or only slightly bothered by side effects from taking Medicines used for Crohns disease, while 18% felt somewhat bothered.
-Meaning that 9% felt very or extremely bothered by side effects from taking Medicines used for Crohns disease.
+We asked 2144 patients taking Medicines used for Crohns disease how bothered they were by side effects from taking Medicines used for Crohns disease?
+Of those asked 74% reported that they were not at all or only slightly bothered by any side effects, while 18% of those asked reported feeling somewhat bothered.
+Meaning that sadly 8% of patients using Medicines used for Crohns disease felt very or extremely bothered by the side effects of taking Medicines used for Crohns disease.

-In a recent patient survey, we asked 1899 patients how confident they felt about taking Medicines used for Crohns disease?
-66% felt either very or extremely confident when it came to taking Medicines used for Crohns disease. while 25% responded that they were only slightly confident leaving 8% of the patients we asked responded feeling only slightly confident when taking Medicines used for Crohns disease.
+A patient survey asked 2144 patients just how confident they felt about taking Medicines used for Crohns disease?
+67% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for Crohns disease.
+25% of the patients replied they were only slightly confident, while 8% of them responded feeling only slightly confident when it came to taking Medicines used for Crohns disease.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.

 The Service does not provide you with advice or recommendation of any kind and you should not rely upon this website as the basis for any decision or action and is not intended as and may not be relied upon as or substitute medical advice.
 You are advised to consult a professional advisor or doctor in the relevant field with respect to the applicability of any specific aspect of the contents, including any kind of medical advice.